multiversx/mx-docs/docs/developers/meta/sc-config.md

     - _default_: `true`
 - `debug`
     - Controls the amount of debug information included in the compiled binary.
+    - This setting is not normally used, since wasm-opt erases any debug information anyway.
+Use the `build-dbg` to get debug information for the compiled contracts.
     - _values_: `true` | `false`
     - _default_: `false`
 - `panic`
     - Controls how smart contracts handles panics, which are unexpected errors that occur at runtime.
+    - Using `"unwind"` is not tested as it makes little sense in a smart contract.
     - _values_:
         - `"unwind"`: unwind the stack in case of a panic;
         - `"abort"`: terminate the execution in case of a panic.
     - _default_: `"abort"`
 - `overflow_checks`
     - Controls whether it performs runtime checks for integer overflow.
 When enabled, it will insert additional checks into the generated code to detect and prevent integer overflow errors.
+    - Note that overflow checks are normally turned off in production, but are useful when testing.
+The overflow checks are enabled by default when testing smart contracts using the debugger.
     - _values_: `true` | `false`
     - _default_: `false`